osmr/imgclsmob/README.md

 [![Python Version](https://img.shields.io/badge/python-2.7%2C3.6%2C3.7-lightgrey.svg)](https://github.com/osmr/imgclsmob)

 This repo is used to research convolutional networks for task of computer vision.
-For this purpose, the repo contains (re)implementations of various classification, segmentation, and pose estimation models and scripts for training/evaluating/converting.
+For this purpose, the repo contains (re)implementations of various classification, segmentation, detection, and pose estimation models and scripts for training/evaluating/converting.

 The following frameworks are used: